Having trouble sleeping at night?

 It’s no secret that drinking before bed makes it easier to pass out, however, it can also make it more difficult to stay asleep during the second half of the night.
 During this second part of your sleep, alcohol will actually make your sleep more fragmented, keeping you out of the deep sleep needed to awake fully rested.

 To prevent alcohol-related insomnia, don’t drink anything within 2-3 hours before hitting the sack.
+And if you require an alcohol detox, make sure you read the recommended guidelines or seek out professional help.

 6. Poor Sleeping Habits